 5. The Medina River

-Located northwest of San Antonio surrounding the cowboy community of Bandera, Texas, is the vastly under-appreciated Medina River.
-The Medina River Company, situated on Main Street in Bandera, offers tubes and shuttles for a float along the Medina River.
+Located northwest of San Antonio, surrounding the cowboy community of Bandera, Texas, is the vastly under-appreciated Medina River.
+The Medina River Company, situated on Main Street in Bandera, offers tubes and shuttle services for a float along the Medina River.
 You can also camp along the river if you really want to have a full outdoor experience.
 The Twin Elm Ranch, for example, provides tubing excursions to their campers, so campers just look into what your area offers along the Medina to get the most out of your experience.

 4. The San Marcos River

 The San Marcos River is a spring-fed river running through the heart of the city that was named one of the six most romantic in the U.S. by Curbed.
 The river also runs through the campus of Texas State University, and its banks have historically been a favorite haunt of students looking to cool down.
 It's also well-known among Austinites since it's roughly 30 minutes south of Austin.
 Two great options for San Marcos River float trips are the local Lion's Club and Texas State Tubes.

 3. The Comal River

 2. The Frio River

-A little further west, you'll find the famed Frio River, which is one of the most famous and undeniable favorites for floating in Texas.
+A little further west, you'll find the Frio River, which is one of the most famous and undeniable favorites for floating in Texas.
 The river is very long, scenic, and as the name implies, muy frio ("frio" is Spanish for "cold").
 Accessible lodging and tubing near the Frio are in Garner State Park and Concan, Texas.

 1. The Guadalupe River

 The portion of the Guadalupe River that runs through the Texas Hill Country is quite possibly the most popular river tubing spot.
 Tubes, cabins, and campsites can be found all through central Texas, from San Marcos to New Braunfels, to Gruene and San Antonio.
 You can take a two-hour float, a three-hour float, or a six-hour float.
 These are average times, of course, because time seems to stand still when you're floating the cold waters of the Guadalupe through the lush shade of the bald cypress trees that line its shores.